cselab/Mirheo/docs/source/user/tutorials.rst

 DPD solvent at rest
 *******************

-We will now run a simulation of particles in a periodic box interacting with :any:`DPD` forces.
+We will now run a simulation of particles in a periodic box interacting with :any:`Pairwise` forces of type "DPD".
 We use a :any:`VelocityVerlet` integrator to advance particles in time.
 The initial conditions are :any:`Uniform` randomly placed particles in the domain with a given density.